I always try to look out for lesser known, interesting, or quirky attractions in any area I visit. It's different, and it avoids the crowds.

 Every year, for the last 25 years, the summer excitement in the east of England comes to a peak when the International Snail Racing Championships are held.

-The hot weekend meant that no records were broken on 19 July 2014 but the winner was declared as Wells.
+- In 2014, the hot weekend meant that no records were broken on 19 July, but the winner was declared as Wells.
 If you don't believe me, and I suspect there are some doubters out there, you can see all the pictures on the official site.

 The Snail Racing Rules